simao-ferreira/dotfiles/i3/README.md

 users=`

-After that is necessary to start both applications at lauch, for that edit the `/.i3/config` settings for both redshift and geoclue.
+After that is necessary to start both applications at launch, for that edit the `/.i3/config` settings for both Redshift and geoclue.

 `exec --no-startup-id /usr/lib/geoclue-2.0/demos/agent`
 `exec --no-startup-id redshift-gtk`